The Platform Risk Assessment Becomes the Feed's Confession

 On February 6, 2026, the Commission preliminarily found TikTok in breach of the DSA for addictive design.
 The statement named infinite scroll, autoplay, push notifications, and a highly personalized recommender system.
 It said TikTok had not adequately assessed how those features could harm physical and mental well-being, including for minors and vulnerable adults, and that its mitigation tools appeared too easy to dismiss or too burdensome for parents.
 These are preliminary findings, not a final decision.
 But the direction is clear: the feed's basic design can become the compliance problem.

+These actions do not all have the same legal status.
+Some are final non-compliance decisions, some are formal investigations, and some are preliminary findings.
+They should not be collapsed into a single scoreboard.
 The important pattern is not that the EU has solved platform governance.
 It has not.
 The important pattern is that regulators are now treating interface design, recommender behavior, AI feature deployment, data access, ad transparency, and risk documentation as one connected institutional surface.

 Failure Modes